-The option of talking about sexual pleasure is almost non-existent in most Indian spaces.
+The option of talking about sexual pleasure and self pleasure is almost non-existent in most Indian spaces.
 When it comes to female pleasure, the concept is yet too taboo to discuss openly.
 Up until a few years ago, there was a complete void when it came to the topic of female pleasure.
 People, excluding a select few who have gone out of their way to do their own research, believed (and still do) that female sexual pleasure did not exist.
 Sex was seen as a ‘man’s thing’, and female orgasms were thought to be the stuff of trivial fantasies.
-Not only were women kept uninformed about the pleasure their bodies were capable of, but it was also heavily implied that they should not expect pleasure from sex with their partner.
+Not only were women kept uninformed about the pleasure their bodies were capable of, but it was also heavily implied that they should not expect pleasure from masturbating or sex with their partner.

 By keeping them in the dark and denying them the pleasure that is rightfully theirs, this narrative has hurt generations of women.

 When it comes to shame around self pleasure, Indian women experience it in an unfortunately tremendous amount.
 When I think about this topic, one particular client of mine comes to my mind.
 She had approached me for help for her low sex drive which was affecting her married life.
 When I asked her if she masturbated or not, her discomfort towards the word itself was obvious.
 I have had many clients of mine, especially women, flinch at the word “masturbating”.